 At Anzac Cove, the task of carrying out the assault on Sari Bair fell to the New Zealand and Australian Division, the newly arrived British 13th (Western) Division, 29th Indian Brigade, and part of the 10th (Irish) Division.
 Major-General Godley assumed overall command of this force.

-Lieutenant-General Sir Ian Hamilton commanded the Mediterranean Expeditionary Force at Gallipoli until he was replaced in October 1915.
+Lieutenant-General Sir Ian Hamilton commanded the MEF at Gallipoli until replaced in October 1915.
 Described by British PM Herbert Asquith as having ‘much experience of warfare … but … too much feather in his brain’, Hamilton was never able to inspire his commanders or gain the confidence of his troops during the ill-fated campaign.

 The success of Hamilton’s plan rested on timing and speed.
 While the Australians made a diversionary assault to distract Ottoman attention, two columns of men would advance up the Sari Bair range and capture the three key high points of Chunuk Bair, Hill Q and Hill 971 (Koja Chemen Tepe) during the night of 6-7 August.
 At dawn, a joint assault on the Nek from New Zealand and Australian forces on Chunuk Bair and Russell’s Top would complete the capture of the whole ridge as far as Hill 971.